FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

-If you want to run the **FabricSolutionDeployment** application as a service principal, you must create an Entra Id application that is configured with a client secret.
-The service principal must also be configured within the current M365 tenant, so it has permissions to call the Fabric REST APIs.
-This includes configuring the service principal in the Fabric Admin portal with the **Service principals can use Fabric APIs** permissions.
-If the service principal is not configured properly, any call the service principal makes to a Fabric REST API endpoint will fail with a 401 error.
+If you want to run the **FabricSolutionDeployment** application as a service principal, you must create an Entra Id application that is configured as a confidential application with a client secret.
+The service principal must also be configured with a tenant-level **Service principals can use Fabric APIs** setting in the Fabric Admin portal.

+ >If the service principal is not configured properly, any Fabric REST API call that the service principal attempts to execute will fail with a ***401 Unauthorized*** error.

 Once you have created the Entra Id application, you need to copy its tenant id and client Id as well as the client secret so you can add them